robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 **ATTEMPT 2 — BODY TYPE: RETURNING-TO-WORK (BASELINE)**

-He didn’t decorate it.
-He didn’t apologise for it.
-He just wrote it as fact.That was when Sarah arrived.
+That was when Sarah arrived.

 She came in with the particular energy of someone who never asks whether she’s welcome.
-Her accent carried the UK cleanly — sharp edges, no apology.
+Her accent carried the UK cleanly—sharp edges, no apology.
 She took one look at Lauren at the table, then at Charlie, then at Mara, and her mouth made a shape that wasn’t quite a smile.

+"They've cut me free at the pub finally, thank goodness," she said breezily.
+She looked about her with a grin.
+"I just know I'm going to love it here!"
+She noticed Lauren and Charlie at the design table.
 “Oh,” she said.
 “We’re doing this today, are we?”

-Mara didn’t look up.
-“We’re doing work every day.”
+"We're testing stays.
+I suggest you observe."
+Mara eyed her sharply.
+"You'll be testing the 'Well-Nourished-Woman' line.
+You need to understand what testing entails."

 Sarah’s eyes flicked to the policy line at the top of the open ledger page.

-“Still with the rules,” she said, casual as a pin.
-“All this managing.”
+“Sounds simple enough to me,” she said, casual as a pin.

-Charlie’s shoulders rose, and I saw the old reflex trying to return — the instinct to get smaller before anyone could make him.
-Mara’s voice cut across it.
+Charlie’s shoulders rose.
+Mara’s voice cut in.

 “Don’t.”

-Charlie froze.
+Charlie stared unseeing at Lauren's waist.
 Sarah lifted a brow.

+"Hey, just saying.
+Putting on a dress, taking it off, check for stress points.
+How hard can that be.
+Even a lad can manage that," she said, waving dismissively at Charlie, then looked at the ledger.
+"Don't see much point to policies and procedures, honestly."

+Mara said nothing, but placed the side of her finger against her lips.

+Sarah failed to see the precipice she was walzing towards.

 “I’m not being unkind.
 I’m being realistic.
-If he wants to work in a women’s world, he can face women’s challenges.
+If that—" she paused, for maximum effect, "*boy* wants to work in a women’s world, he needs to be able to face women’s challenges.
 Front-facing.
 No special cover.”

-Lauren’s gaze landed on Sarah with a calm so controlled it was almost polite.
+Lauren’s icy gaze landed on Sarah with a calm so controlled it was almost polite.

 “And who made you spokesperson for ‘women’s challenges’?”
 Lauren asked.